AS SEEN ON SHARK TANK!

 Managing this is, thankfully, quite simple – sweeping.

-Using a soft brush to twice a day remove residue from the rink will help to keep it safe, slick and fit for use.
+Using a soft-bristle broom simply brushing aside the light shavings from the rink will help to keep it safe, slick and fit for use.

 Cleaning up the Conditioner